 #18 - Take Sick Days, Even While Working From Home

-Americans, in particular, seem to have a particular aversion to taking sick days.
-In a culture of constant productivity, taking a sick day can seem like weakness.
-Nothing could be further from the truth.
+In the United States, in particular, employees seem to have a particular aversion to taking sick days.
+In a culture of constant productivity, taking a sick day can seem like weakness, but nothing could be further from the truth.

 If you don't take sick days, you may actually prolong your illness since your body can't heal.
 This was demonstrated during the 2016 presidential election when Hilary Clinton almost physically collapsed due to pneumonia.
 Unable to rest, a cough morphed into something much more serious.